flashcodes-themayankjha/Fknotes.nvim/readme.md

 -   **Highly Configurable:** Customize the plugin to fit your workflow.
 -   **Export:** Export your tasks and notes to Markdown files.
 -   **Beautiful UI:** A clean and modern UI built with `nui.nvim`.

+## Screenshots

+*(Coming Soon)*

+## The FkVim Ecosystem

+FkNotes is designed to work seamlessly with other plugins in the FkVim ecosystem.
+For the best experience, it is recommended to use FkNotes with [FkVim](https://github.com/your-username/fkvim), a full-featured Neovim configuration with a focus on performance and aesthetics.

 ## Installation